-To avoid confusion or duplication of effort regarding communications from the Bar with the public and with the news media, news releases and announcements should be made in coordination with the Director of Marketing and Strategic Communications.
-The Marketing and Communications Department can assist in disseminating news releases and announcements and encourages committee chairs to contact the Staff Liaison, who will then coordinate with the Director of Marketing and Strategic Communications when they are considering a public event or announcement.
+To avoid confusion or duplication of effort regarding communications from the Bar with the public and with the news media, news releases and announcements must be made in coordination with the Director of Marcom.
+This department can assist in disseminating news releases and announcements.
+Requests to Marcom should be made through your Staff Liaison.
+Final decisions on communications will be at the discretion of the Executive Director and Marcom Director.
+Please note that a minimum of 2 weeks' notice is required for these requests (please provide additional notice if you are requesting coverage in the New Hampshire Bar News).